John Cecil Russell: Early career

-Russell was rewarded for his service in the Ashanti war by promotion to the brevet rank of major on 1 April 1874 and was appointed an Equerry in Waiting to Edward, Prince of Wales on 1 March 1875.
-He resigned his position as equerry on 5 July 1878 to seek active service but was retained by Edward in the honorary role of Extra Equerry.
+Russell was twice mentioned in despatches for his service in the Ashanti War, by Wolseley on 7 and 17 March 1874, and received promotion to the brevet rank of major on 1 April 1874.
+He was appointed an equerry in waiting to Edward, Prince of Wales on 1 March 1875.
+Russell's regiment was posted to India in 1877, but he remained at court.
+He resigned his position as equerry on 5 July 1878 to seek active service but was retained by Edward in the honorary role of extra equerry.

-Russell was sent to the Transvaal on special duties in 1878 and fought in the First Sekhukhune War against the Pedi people.
-The Pedi chief, Sekhukhune, had refused to accept British rule following their annexation of the Transvaal and his forces attacked rebellious elements of the Maserumule client state, Boer settlers and British police.
-The British campaign, under Colonel Hugh Rowlands, was largely static in nature with a string of fortified posts established around the Pedi territory but a British advance towards Sekhukhune's capital of Tsate was launched in August.
-Rowlands was hampered by Pedi skirmishing tactics, difficult terrain and drought conditions and the British offensive was called off in late October.
+Russell was sent to the recently-annexed Transvaal on special duties, arriving on 29 May 1878, and fought in the First Sekhukhune War against the Pedi people.
+The Pedi chief Sekhukhune had refused to accept British rule and his forces attacked rebellious elements of the Maserumule client state, Boer settlers and British police.
+The British campaign under Colonel Hugh Rowlands was largely static in nature with a string of fortified posts established around the Pedi territory, but a British advance towards Sekhukhune's capital of Tsate was launched in August.
+Rowlands was hampered by Pedi skirmishing tactics, difficult terrain and drought conditions, and the British offensive was called off in late October.
 After British troops were withdrawn, Sekhukhune resumed his raids until he was captured by a renewed British campaign, the Second Sekhukhune War, in December 1879.